Quietly, Carefully, Consistently

 Canceled or Natural Consequences?

-We tend to feel helpless when one person harms another.
-Maybe that’s part of the reason some people get the schadenfreude power rush from “taking down” a powerful person or entity.
+We tend to feel helpless when one person harms another, part of the reason some people get the schadenfreude power rush from “taking down” a powerful person or entity.
 The rush can be so high that cancelers may want to do it again and again, leading to unclear judgement and the negative, less genuine side of “canceling.”
+Others shut down and check out because they don’t know what they can do.

 We aren’t powerless though, and we don’t have to live in the extremes.
 We can operate on a daily basis to support better things and not to support worse things.
 If we’re steady, things get better.
 If quietly, carefully, consistently, we choose the right things to support, giving our support to those things makes all the difference.

-This mostly takes place in the consumer market.
+For me, and most people, this mostly takes place in the consumer market.
 There are all kinds of ethical issues to look at when buying a product (or idea).
-Most of the decisions where I exercise my ethics are related to environmental impact.
-I finally made it a habit to carry a water bottle so I contribute less waste from single use plastics and avoid sugary drinks or substitutes.
-I switched to waterless laundry detergent sheets for a number of benefits, and I’ve recently changed to recycled toilet paper that’s not wrapped in plastic.
+Most of the decisions where I exercise my ethics are related to human and environmental justice.
+For instance, I finally made it a habit to carry a water bottle so I contribute less waste from single use plastics and avoid sugary drinks or substitutes.
+I switched to waterless laundry detergent sheets for a number of benefits, and I’ve recently changed to recycled toilet paper that’s not wrapped in plastic and the company I buy from donates 50% of all profits to increased sanitation in developing economies.

-That’s not really the measure of an ethical choice, though.
-The measure of an action is to ask yourself what would happen if everyone made the choice you are thinking of making?
+The time honored measure of an action is to ask what would happen if everyone made the choice you are thinking of making?
 What would be the consequence?
 What if everyone littered?
 If everyone rolled coal?
 If everyone supported businesses that don’t pay a living wage or that dump their waste in rivers that supply your drinking or farm irrigation water?
 If everyone supported real estate tycoons who buy up properties and control the markets with crippling rents?
 Or, supported businesses that don’t pay their contractors?

 What world do you want for yourself and the people you care about?